 Best Way to Use These Marketing Handwritten Notes

-The notes are designed for a two-pass revision strategy.
-Treat the PDF like a notebook the student themselves prepared three weeks before the board exam.
+The notes work best as a two-pass revision.
+Treat the PDF like a notebook prepared three weeks before the board exam.

-1. First pass (30 minutes): Skim every page focusing only on the hand-drawn boxes, four Ps composite, and the underlined key terms.
-Build the chapter skeleton in your head.
+1. First pass (30 minutes): Skim the hand-drawn boxes, the four Ps composite, and the underlined key terms.

 2. Second pass (60 minutes): Read every side annotation and scribble correction.
-The mistakes flagged with strike-throughs (Branding vs Advertising, Brand Mark vs Trade Mark, Sells vs Delivers) are the exact errors CBSE evaluators dock marks for.
+The flagged mistakes are what CBSE evaluators dock marks for.

 3. Closing 15 minutes: Use the Last 24-Hour Revision Card below to confirm every block is in working memory.